imperialacm/acm.doc.ic.ac.uk/contents/involvement/social-media/index.md

 ## Other social networks

-These accounts are register but currently are not utilised much.
+These accounts are registered but currently are not utilised much.

 * <span class="ss-icon ss-twitter"></span> [Twitter](https://twitter.com/imperialacm)